w3f/Grants-Program/applications/SpiderDAO.md

 ### Team's experience
 **Nathan Varty**
-* Over 5 years experience investing and trading in digital assets.
 * Experienced entrepreneur specialized in IoT development and operations, Skilled in management of onsite Developers.
-* Successfully overseeing SpiderVPN since 2017.
+* Successfully overseeing SpiderVPN's operations since 2017.
 * Passionate about decentralizing global currency and governance with the vision to implement that in wider fields.
+* Over 5 years experience investing and trading in digital assets.

 **Žiga Flis**
 * Worked as a Chief Technology Officer at RiveX, where he contributed to the development of various blockchain technologies.